Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

-The latter discussed bell-shaped fields may have important consequences on oscillatory pulsed fields (wave packets).
-Such profiles can usually be described by multiplying, for instance, an infinitely extended sinusoidal field with a bell-shaped envelope field, say of Sauter or Gaussian type, respectively.
-According to the presented results, such a weak field will predominantly trigger the assistance via instanton reflections in the poles of the envelope function.
-Varying the pulse width via the frequency of the latter is therefore expected to be dominating the enhancement in the dynamically assisted mechanism.
-However, as we already discussed in Sec.~\ref{sec:pole-fields}, there may be interesting quantum interference effects if we resolve the momentum spectrum of the produced pair, which are generally sensitive to the sub-cycle structure of such a wave packet.
-This means that the pair production rate is in general highly sensitive to the (ideally) finite size of the weak pulse.
-This may for sure be substantial for planned laser experiments where fields have usually pulse profiles with very short widths.
-Taking into account those significant properties, one may think about further improvements to optimise the weak field profile in order to enhance the vacuum pair production rate.
+Bell-shaped fields may have important consequences on oscillatory pulsed fields (wave packets).
+Such profiles can usually be described by multiplying, for instance, an infinitely extended sinusoidal field with a bell-shaped envelope function.
+According to the presented results, a weak field of this form will predominantly trigger the assistance via instanton reflections in the poles of the envelope.
+Varying the pulse width via the frequency of the latter is therefore expected to be dominating the enhancement.
+However, as we already discussed in Sec.~\ref{sec:pole-fields}, there may be interesting quantum interference effects if we resolve the momentum spectrum of the produced pair, which are generally sensitive to the sub-cycle structure of a wave packet.
+However, the total pair production rate would be highly sensitive to the (ideally) finite size of the weak pulse.
+This may for sure be substantial for laser experiments where pulses have very short duration.
+Such observations may be used for further optimisation studies in order to enhance the rate by an appropriate weak field even more.